Top Financial Help and Resources for Cancer Patients

 Government financial assistance for cancer patients

 Many national and state programs provide free financial help for cancer patients.
 Some agencies, like the Department of Social Services, even provide food and housing assistance for cancer patients.
-Note that many government assistance programs only service low-income households, and each program has unique eligibility requirements, but it’s important to understand any state benefits available for cancer patients.
+Note that many government assistance programs only service low-income households, and each grant program has unique eligibility requirements, but it’s important to understand any state benefits available for cancer patients.

 Financial assistance from pharmaceutical companies